Artúr Görgei: Later life

-Görgei's family life
+Personal life

 As mentioned above, in 1848 Artúr Görgei married a French woman named Adéle d'Aubouin.
 She was born in 1822 in Alsace to an impoverished family, and was orphaned very early.
 She became lady companion to the daughter of Josef Redtenbacher.
 In her memoirs she remembered Görgei's modesty in his behavior; but when talking he quickly became the leader of the discussion with his mild warmth, at the same time giving cutting looks with sarcastic and sharply critical remarks, this combination showing, in her opinion, a very extraordinary personality.
-Before their marriage, Görgei didn't courted her; but when he was preparing to go back to Hungary, out of the blue he proposed marriage, just as she was preparing to go back to her country.
+Before their marriage, Görgei hadn't courted her; but when he was preparing to go back to Hungary, out of the blue he proposed marriage, just as she was preparing to go back to her country.
 She accepted.
 They wed in Prague in March 1848, then they went to Toporc, to the domains of the Görgei family.
 Instead of Adéle, Görgei called her by the Hungarian name of Etelka.

 In June 1848, when Görgei started his career with the Hungarian revolutionary army, she lived the usual life of soldiers' wives: waiting for news, writing letters to him, and from time to time having the occasion to meet with him for short periods.
 After a while, she decided to go to Pest, where they had more occasions to meet than in Toporc.
 Starting with the winter campaign, she followed her husband and the Hungarian army in its retreat through the mountains of northern Hungary; she participated in a ball in Lőcse, given by the town council in honor of the Hungarian army, which just arrived there.
 In May 1849—at the peak of his glory, after Görgei had liberated central and western Hungary, along with the capitals—she was with her husband when the people cheered him everywhere he went.
 During this period Görgei repeatedly told her to dress modestly.